 Understanding Your Credit Report To Qualify For Mortgage

-This BLOG On Understanding Your Credit Report To Qualify For Mortgage Was UPDATED On November 17th, 2018
+This BLOG On Understanding Your Credit Report To Qualify For Mortgage Was UPDATED And PUBLISHED On February 6th, 2020

 Understanding your credit report is extremely important for not borrowers but for all consumers.

 - A person’s credit report provides information to existing and potential creditors on the credit applicants payment history and patterns

 - An applicant’s past payment performance and history is a good indicator of future potential payment and risk of defaulting by consumers